jamunoz1226/503020/README.md

-# ZooProj
+# GrossPay

-This was a class project testing how to segue through different screens when tapping on a specific location on the screen.
+This is a very simple financing tool where you can plug in your gross pay, and it'll use the 50/30/20 rule to allocate your gross income